BeeyondCereal

 • Smoker: Preheat to 250-275°F. Precook the meats and veggies as directed, and then mix everything together.
 Place the mixture in a cast-iron skillet or aluminum pan and smoke for 2-3 hours, stirring occasionally, until the top is caramelized and the flavors are well blended.

-• Stovetop: Pour beans into a saucepan and heat over medium-low, stirring occasionally until hot.
-Add a splash of water or broth if they seem too thick.
+• Stovetop: Medium-low heat, stirring occasionally.
+Add a splash of water or broth if too thick.

-💡 Tip: Reheating on low helps prevent scorching the sugars in the apple pie filling.
+💡 Tip: Gentle reheating prevents sugars in the apple pie filling from scorching.

-These baked beans are fabulous for serving at anything from a Sunday dinner to Easter feasts and a 4th of July BBQ.
+These Apple Pie Baked Beans are fabulous for serving at anything from a Sunday dinner to Easter feasts and a 4th of July BBQ.

 Serve them up with some dessert salads like Orange Creamsicle Fluff or Strawberry Cottage Cheese Salad, or keep it simple with some Instant Pot Baby Back Ribs and Creamy Lemonade.